Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

 \subsubsection{Model Evaluation}

-The analytical model matrix is built for the mechatronic system as the $P(s)$ in~(\ref{eqn_simo5}).
+The analytical model matrix is built for the mechatronic system as $P(s)$ in~(\ref{eqn_simo5}).
 Based on the discussion in Sec.~\ref{subsec33}, the model has uncertainty and will cause modeling errors due to the uncertain soft materials.
 The bounded model uncertainty is assumed, $\parallel \Delta \parallel_{\infty}\leq 1 $ in (\ref{eqn_pertub}).
 Several step responses of both soft fingers are conducted to evaluate whether the model uncertainty is bounded.

-Figure~\ref{fig_9} (a) demonstrates the repeated step responses of both soft actuators, the first (blue) and second (green) element of the $P(s)$ in~(\ref{eqn_simo5}).
+Figure~\ref{fig_9} (a) demonstrates the repeated step responses of the two soft actuators, the first (blue) and second (green) element of the $P(s)$ in~(\ref{eqn_simo5}).
 The system performance varies due to the properties of soft materials~\cite{yang2023control}.
-The singular value of the bounded constraint can be found in Fig.~\ref{fig_9} (b).
+The singular values of the bounded constraint in (\ref{eqn_pertub}) can be found in Fig.~\ref{fig_9} (b).
 The system perturbation of two soft actuators is bounded.
-Specifically, it is observed that $\parallel C_n - C_{nominal} \parallel~\leq 14.3 \%$ and $\parallel K_n - K_{nominal} \parallel~\leq 5.9 \%$ by system identification of the step responses in Fig.~\ref{fig_9} (a).
+Specifically, based on the (\ref{eqn_uncertain}), it is observed that $\parallel C_n - C_{nominal} \parallel~\leq 14.3 \%$ and $\parallel K_n - K_{nominal} \parallel~\leq 5.9 \%$ by performing system identification of the step responses in Fig.~\ref{fig_9} (a).
+The $C_{nominal}$ and $K_{nominal}$ are the average of the identified model of those multiple step responses.
 Two soft actuators, both elements of the $P(s)$ in~(\ref{eqn_simo5}), show a similar result.
-We can conclude that the perturbations of the two systems are bounded.
+It is concluded that the perturbations of the two systems are bounded, confirming the validity of the model evaluation.
+This evaluation holds within the excited frequency range from 6 to 63 $rad/s$ as the yellow region in Fig.~\ref{fig_9} (b), determined by performing the Fast Fourier transform on the input reference as shown in Fig.~\ref{fig_9} (a).